AnkitTsj/GRAD_CAM/README.md

 The heatmap obtained by applying colormap using cv2
 ![n02088094_97_heatmap](https://github.com/user-attachments/assets/c5c9f20a-11a9-4684-a422-816577e9d504)

-The overlay of heatmap on original image (640x640) shows that the model focuses on near face features as the class predicted is Afgan Hound, that is special kind of Hound Breed Dog.
+The overlay heatmap on the original image (640x640) highlights facial features as critical for predicting 'Afghan Hound.'
+, that is special kind of Hound Breed of Dogs.
 ![n02088094_97_overlay](https://github.com/user-attachments/assets/a7bf6c5d-b30b-4a04-a102-3c0a3365899b)